-Upwork freelancer, alone, is a small cog but hived together with the other fellow freelancers around the globe (work from home jobs force), and small cog becomes a part of the machine, which turns the economy of the world.
+Upwork freelancer, alone, is a small cog but hived together with other fellow freelancers around the globe (work-from-home jobs force), and the small cog becomes a part of the machine, which turns the economy of the world.

-The freelancer, of course, can be the one working for Flexjobs, Kelly Services, Rat Race Rebellion, or any other freelance jobs offering websites.
+The freelancer, of course, can be the one working for Flexjobs, Kelly Services, Rat Race Rebellion, or any other freelance job offering websites.

 Work from home most relevant data

-First of all, I’ll rewind a bit – to October 3, 2019.
-On that date, Upwork released a press release that slipped by mostly unnoticed.
+First, I’ll rewind a bit – to October 3, 2019.
+So, on that date, Upwork released a press release that slipped by mostly unnoticed.

-“Freelancing in America” study was a collaboration between Freelancers Union and Upwork to find out the latest data around freelancing business and freelance jobs.
-I’m going to refer to it as an Upwork freelancer study from now on (I’m sure that Freelancers Union will not mind).
+“Freelancing in America” study was a collaboration between the Freelancers Union and Upwork to find out the latest data on freelancing business and freelance jobs.
+Hence, I’m going to refer to it as an Upwork freelancer study from now on (I’m sure that Freelancers Union will not mind).

 Who are they?
-If you are on this page, I assume you already know, but if you don’t, here’s a few lines on them.
+If you are on this page, I assume you already know, but if you don’t, here are a few lines on them.

 Upwork is the largest global freelancing website, with millions of freelance jobs posted annually.